Dongfeng Motor Corporation: 2010–present

+Collaboration with Huawei

+In March 2024, Yu Chendong, the CEO of Huawei Intelligent Automotive Solution, revealed that M-Hero and Voyah would apply the "Huawei Inside" mode for several of their new models.

+In November 2024, Dongfeng Nissan and Huawei signed an agreement of cooperation that they would develop the vehicle based on Huawei's Harmony Cockpit under the Huawei Inside (HI) mode.
+It is the first sino-foreign joint venture to collaborate with Huawei.

+In September 2025, Dongfeng Motor Group announced that Dongfeng Motor Group (DFM), Dongfeng Motor Limited (DFL, a joint venture with Nissan), Xiangyang Holdings, and Xianggao Investment (state-owned companies of Xiangyang city) signed an investment agreement to establish a joint venture.
+The registered capital of the joint venture is RMB 8.47 billion.
+Dongfeng Motor Group (DFM). and Dongfeng Motor Limited (DFL) contributed RMB 3.55 billion and RMB 920 million in the form of intangible asset usage rights and physical assets, accounting for approximately 41.9% and 10.9% of the registered capital respectively.
+Xiangyang Holdings and Xianggao Investment contributed RMB 2.88 billion and RMB 1.12 billion in cash, representing 34% and 13.2% of the registered capital respectively.

+The new company will collaborate with Huawei, sharing the M-Hero brand to develop lightweight offroad SUVs.
+It will be integrated into Huawei's IPD (Integrated Product Development) and IPMS (Integrated Product Marketing and Sales) systems.
+Dongfeng and Huawei will engage in comprehensive management collaboration across areas such as development, marketing and sales, a new management model leads by Yinwang under the new HI Plus Mode.

+In November 2025, Dongfeng Motor and Huawei officially launched the Yijing brand (Chinese: 奕境).

 Organizational structure

+Dongfeng Motor Corporation (DFM)

 Dongfeng Motor Corporation (DFM) is the ultimate parent company using the Dongfeng name and is directly controlled by the State-owned Assets Supervision and Administration Commission of the State Council.

 Dongfeng Motor Group (DFG)

-Dongfeng Motor Group (DFG) is a listed subsidiary that is majority owned (66.86%) by Dongfeng Motor Corporation The Dongfeng Motor Group (DFG) subsidiary is responsible for several joint ventures with foreign car companies, such as Dongfeng Motor Company Limited (DFL or commonly known as Dongfeng Nissan), Dongfeng Honda Automobile, Dongfeng Peugeot-Citroën Automobile.
+Dongfeng Motor Group (DFG) is a listed subsidiary that is majority owned (66.86%) by Dongfeng Motor Corporation.
+The Dongfeng Motor Group (DFG) subsidiary is responsible for several joint ventures with foreign car companies, such as Dongfeng Motor Company Limited (DFL or commonly known as Dongfeng Nissan), Dongfeng Honda Automobile, Dongfeng Peugeot-Citroën Automobile.

 Of the joint ventures, DFL (or Dongfeng Nissan), formed in 2003, is the largest and sells Nissan-branded vehicles under its Dongfeng Nissan Passenger Vehicle Company (DFN) division.
 The DFN division also produces cars using Infiniti and Venucia branding.
 In 2017, DFL acquired 51% stake in Zhengzhou Nissan (total 79.651%) from its own subsidiary (at the time) Dongfeng Automobile Company Ltd. (DFAC) to consolidate Nissan China operations under DFL.
-Zhengzhou Nissan produced not only Nissan cars but also Dongfeng and Dongfeng Fengdu branded vehicles, which have since stopped.

-DFL initially also controlled Dongfeng's commercial division via ownership of Dongfeng Automobile Company Ltd. (DFAC) and Dongfeng Commercial Vehicle (DFCV) which have since been transferred back to Dongfeng Motor Corporation in 2022 and 2015 respectively.
-Another joint venture, Dongfeng Sokon (DFSK) produced primarily light commercial vehicles and passenger vehicles under Fengguang (Fengon) marque, but Dongfeng's 50% stake was acquired by the partner Sokon in 2019.
-As a result, the vast majority of commercial vehicle production under Dongfeng branding has been transferred out from Dongfeng Motor Group (DFG).

-Other large divisions/subsidiaries under Dongfeng Motor Group include Dongfeng Research & Development Centre, Dongfeng Passenger Vehicle Company (DFPV), which produces vehicles under the Fengshen (Aeolus) marque, Dongfeng Liuzhou Motor, which produces vehicles under the Forthing (Fengxing) marque, Dongfeng Off-road Vehicle, Dongfeng (Shiyan) Special Purpose Commercial Vehicle.